You can find Part I of this series here

 (It’s notable that when Pullman himself chose to set a story around the circumstances of Lyra’s infancy, he opted to write in quite a different tone and genre of fantasy from His Dark Materials – more fairy-tale-ish and less naturalistic.)

-Over the next several episodes the concept of ‘scholastic sanctuary’ will keep coming up to no particular end other than having dragged all of this into the light it needs to stay there for a bit to feel balanced.
+Over the next several episodes the concept of ‘scholastic sanctuary’ will keep coming up to no particular end other than having dragged all of this into the light it needs to stay there for a bit.

 The book’s opening is also coherent.
-We might not yet have all the details about the dæmon concept, but everything we do see builds a consistent image.
+We might not yet have all the details about the dæmon concept, or Jordan college, but everything we do see builds a consistent image.

 But the opening of the series contains a mess of details that clash and confuse each other: helicopter – Oxford University – snow leopard – flood – baby.